-\subsection{Re-analyses of the (X-chromosome-inclusive) genome-wide association study of \citet{sun12}}
+\subsection{Re-analyses of the X-chromosome-inclusive genome-wide association study of \cite{sun12}}

-The data consists of 3,199 unrelated individuals with cystic fibrosis (CF) and 570,724 genome-wide SNPs, after standard quality control \citep{sun12}.
-In total, there are 574 cases with meconium ileus (intestinal obstruction at birth seen in $\approx 15\%$ of CF patients \citep{dupuis16}) and 2,625 CF controls, 1,722 males and 1,477 females, and 556,445 SNPs from the autosomes and 14,279 SNPs for the X-chromosome.
-In \citet{sun12} a genome-wide association study of meconium ileus using the standard 1 d.f.\ additive test for the autosome SNPs was conducted, and X-chromosome inactivation for the X-chromosome SNPs was assumed (i.e.\ model $M_1$ in Table \ref{summary} with genotype coding under the assumption of XCI).
-Here we re-analyze the autosomes and X-chromosome SNPs to demonstrate the utility of the proposed methods.
+This dataset consists of 3,199 unrelated individuals with cystic fibrosis (CF) and 570,724 genome-wide bi-allelic SNPs after standard quality control \citep{sun12}.
+Among the 570,724 SNPs, 14,279 are for the X-chromosome and 556,445 are from the autosomes.
+And among the 3,199 CF subjects, 574 are cases with meconium ileus, an intestinal obstruction at birth seen in $\approx 15\%$ of CF patients \citep{dupuis16}, and the remaining 2,625 CF subjects are controls; 1,722 are males and 1,477 are females.
+The rates of meconium ileus are 17.7\% and 18.3\%, respectively, in the male and female groups, which is not statistically different.

+A previous X-chromosome-inclusive GWAS of meconium ileus in CF has been conducted based on this dataset \citep{sun12}, where the standard 1 d.f.\ additive test was used for analyzing the autosomal SNPs, and X-chromosome being inactivated was further assumed for analyzing the X-chromosomal SNPs (i.e.\ using model $M_1$ in Table \ref{summary} with genotype coding under the assumption of XCI).
+Here we re-analyze both the autosomal and X-chromosomal SNPs to demonstrate the utility of the proposed approach.